unaveragetech/Telly/README.md

 **Telly** is your customizable Telegram companion bot, always ready to respond with witty replies and do your bidding on command.
 Built to live in its own virtual bubble (environment), Telly can:

-- 🎉 Reply to greetings like “/start” and “/hello” with a charming message.
+- 🎉 Reply to greetings like “/start” and “/hello” with a charming message
-- 🧠 Echo back anything you say (almost like a very polite parrot).
+- 🧠 Echo back anything you say (almost like a very polite parrot)
-- 📬 Deliver custom responses based on keywords set in `responses.json`.
+- 📬 Deliver custom responses based on keywords set in `responses.json`
-- 📲 Run indefinitely, or on a short leash, depending on your `infinity_polling` settings.
+- 📲 Run indefinitely, or on a short leash, depending on your `infinity_polling` settings

 **Made with:**
 Python 🐍 + Telegram’s `telebot` API 🤖 + a sprinkle of humor 😄